Written by Anne Ludlum

 Starring Erin Kelley as Fanny Kemble

-On a late evening in the 1830’s, Fanny Kemble bursts into her Manhattan parlor.
+On a late evening in 1850, Fanny Kemble bursts into her Manhattan parlor.
 Her former husband has published a scurrilous attack on her character.
 In this one-woman biopic, Kemble tells her side of the story using her spectacular skills as a Shakespearean actor and popular essayist.
 The toast of London society and a leading ingénue in Britain and America, she tells the story of her marriage to a Philadelphia lawyer, the birth of her children and her visit to his Georgia plantation where his family keeps one of the largest populations of slaves in the country.
 This life-changing event transformed her from a stylish romantic to a galvanizing reformer and abolitionist.
-Shame The Devil is a play about emancipation – from her controlling and abusive husband and through her leading role in the fight to end slavery in America.
+Shame The Devil! is a play about emancipation – from her controlling and abusive husband and through her leading role in the fight to end slavery in America.

 Supported in part through a generous contribution from

 We are sorry.
 Online registration for this event has closed.